lambdacasserole/password-exposure-exercise/README.md

 **Do not deploy this intentionally vulnerable web application on any webserver you don't mind destroying.**

 This project is designed to run on a LAMP stack.
 Simply configure Apache to serve the root of this project.
-Alternatively, to run the project on local ensure that PHP 7.0+ is installed and run the following from the project root:
+Alternatively, to run the project locally, ensure that PHP 7.0+ is installed and run the following from the project root:

 ```bash
 php -S localhost:8080